RafaPolit/moode-spotify-connect-web/README.md

 $ sudo systemctl status spotify-connect-web.service
 ```

-If everything looks OK and you can connect with your phone, tablet or PC.
+If everything looks OK and you can connect with your phone, tablet or PC, you are done.

 If not, change the value of the mixer in the **--mixer_device_index** in the spotify-connect.sh script we created in previous steps.
 Please report your success stories so others can benefit from it.